Harvesting Chaga to Heal

 These are just a few of the concerns which many are presently unaware of when it comes to the truth about the Chaga Mushroom.

-"If our intention is pure, so is the cure." - Blairish Azure
+"If our intention is pure, so is the cure." - Annanda Chaga

 The rarity of this fungus, its life span of up to 20 years and slow and unusual reproduction are earmarks for The Chaga Mushroom to quickly become high on the endangered species list.
 Over harvesting and mistreatment of the Birch tree and the Chaga Mushroom further amplify concerns for the existence of this species of polypore.
 In order to safeguard this precious gift of nature, action and awareness must start now before the Chaga Mushroom follows the same path as Canadian Ginseng; over-harvested to extinction for greed and profiteering.

 Annanda Chaga opens a dialogue with other commercial Canadian harvesters of Chaga, expressing mutual concerns of over harvesting and sustainable harvesting techniques.
 Participating in like-minded organizations like the Ecological Farmers Association of Ontario, Ontario Herbalist Association and The Mycological Society of Toronto Annanda Chaga explore avenues to increase our own knowledge base, to spread awareness and seek support.
 Speaking publicly about The Chaga Mushroom during The Annanda Chaga Tea Party has become an excellent means of spreading awareness about sustainability, how to use and prepare Chaga and to give others the opportunity to benchmark how pure medicinal Chaga Mushroom Tea should taste like and to be weary of impostors.

 Annnada Chaga keeps to our intention of helping others by ‘harvesting to heal’ this gift of nature.
 Annanda Chaga only harvests Chaga Mushrooms from pristine far Northern Canadian Forests from private lands.
-Annanda Chaga Mushrooms are harvested sustainably from larger mature living Birch trees and are organically certified by Ecocert Canada and wild crafted; offering assurance that the Chaga and host tree, are at minimum 1km away from urban sprawl with additional safeguards of 3rd party laboratory testing for heavy metals and pesticides.
+Annanda Chaga Mushrooms are harvested sustainable from larger mature living Birch trees and are organically certified by Ecocert Canada and wild crafted; offering assurance that the Chaga and host tree, are at minimum 1km away from urban sprawl with additional safeguards of 3rd party laboratory testing for heavy metals and pesticides.
 Annanda Chaga Mushroom Tincture is made under license with Health Canada and offers the maximum potency wild Chaga Mushrooms can offer to help with serious disease like cancer.